 Go Back

-Hearty Southwestern stuffed bell peppers filled with seasoned beef, rice, beans, and veggies, topped with melted cheese—flavorful, comforting, and perfect for a satisfying family meal.
+These stuffed peppers are a hearty, flavorful meal filled with seasoned beef, rice, beans, and vegetables.
+Topped with melted cheese, they’re perfect for family dinners and easy to customize.

 Prep Time 15 minutes